 11.1.
 Our policy on bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 This includes all forms e.g. cyber, racist, homophobic and gender related bullying.
-We keep a record of known bullying incidents on PARS.
+We keep a record of known bullying incidents.
 All staff will be made aware that children with SEND and or differences/perceived differences are more susceptible to being bullied/victims of child abuse.
+We keep a record of bullying incidents.